Musicians

 Source of Wealth: | Professional Musician |

-Last Updated: | May 18, 2025 |
+Last Updated: | Aug 19, 2025 |

 Introduction

-Davido is a prominent American-Nigerian musician, songwriter, and record producer with an estimated net worth of $50 Million.
+Davido is an American-Nigerian professional musician, songwriter, and record producer with an estimated net worth of $50 Million.

 He creates music with a blend of traditional African elements and mainstream pop and, along with Wizkid, is one of the most well-known musicians in Nigeria.
+Davido’s enormous wealth is due to his popularity amongst his fans and his descent from a powerful Nigerian family.

 The album was released in 2012 and got unfavorable reviews from music critics; however, it was nominated for Album of the Year at The Headies in 2013 and won Best R&B/Pop Album.

-Shizzi produced the song “Gobe,” which Davido released in 2013, with the song gaining popularity and reaching number two on Premium Times’ list of the year’s Top 10 singles.
+Shizzi produced the song “Gobe,” which Davido released in 2013.
+The song gained popularity and reached number two on Premium Times’ list of the year’s Top 10 singles.
+The song’s music video was later made in South Africa and received over 40 million views on YouTube.

-Davido finally released his second studio album named A Good Time on November 22, 2019.
-The album included popular songs including If, Fall, Assurance, and Risky.
+Davido finally released his second studio album, A Good Time, on November 22, 2019.
+The album included popular songs such as “If,” “Fall,” “Assurance,” and “Risky.”
+Chris Brown, Gunna, Dremo, and others made guest appearances on the album.

+A Better Time, Davido’s third studio album, was released in May 2020.
+Nicky Minaj, Lil Baby, Nas, Chris Brown, and others made guest appearances on the album.
 FEM, the album’s debut song, gained 1.8 million YouTube views in less than 24 hours, making it the fastest-growing Nigerian music video to do so.

-While Davido is not among the richest singers in the world, yet he’s young enough and popular enough to reach this milestone very shortly.
+While Davido is not among the richest singers in the world, he’s young enough and popular enough to reach this milestone very shortly.

 Career Earnings